gantry/docs/pages/01.gantry5/05.advanced/06.php-functions/docs.md

 ```
 {% endverbatim %}

-At this point the Particle `Mobile Detect` is going to show up in Gantry 5 admin.
-You can now drag & drop the particle anywhere you like in the Layout and after having saved you will see Mobile Detect being used.
+At this point, the `Mobile Detect` particle is going to show up in Gantry 5 administrator.
+You can now drag and drop the particle anywhere you like in the Layout Manager and after having saved you will see Mobile Detect being used.

-Refresh the front-end and you will see something like this:
+Refresh the front end, and you will see something like this:

 ![Mobile Detect Particle](mobile_detect.jpg) {.border .shadow}